tldr-pages/tldr/pages/common/vcsh.md

 > Version Control System for the home directory using git repositories.

-- Initialize (empty) repository:
+- Initialize an (empty) repository:

 `vcsh init {{repository_name}}`

-- Clone repository into custom name:
+- Clone a repository into a custom directory name:

 `vcsh clone {{git_url}} {{repository_name}}`